 Trinity COVID-19 Immunology Project

-The Trinity COVID-19 Immunology Project is led by Kingston Mills, Professor of Experimental Immunology and Director of Trinity Biomedical Sciences Institute, and Aideen Long, Professor in Molecular Medicine and Director of Trinity Translational Medicine Institute.
-It is a collaborative research project, led by Trinity Biomedical Sciences Institute and Trinity Translational Medicine Institute and supported by the Clinical Research Facility based on the St. James’s Hospital campus.
+The Trinity COVID-19 Immunology Project is led by Kingston Mills, Professor of Experimental Immunology and Director of Trinity Biomedical Sciences Institute (TBSI), and Aideen Long, Professor in Molecular Medicine and Director of Trinity Translational Medicine Institute (TTMI).
+It is a collaborative research project, led by TBSI and TTMI, and supported by the Clinical Research Facility based on the St. James’s Hospital campus.

 COVID-19 Immunology Webinar